 Ultimately, neither device is necessarily better or worse than the other; they make different tradeoffs.
 Inverter generators are more energy-efficient and produce cleaner power.
 But they are also more expensive and aren’t available in sizes large enough to power a large home or office (however, they are available up to 7,000 watts continuous).

 Conventional generators are cheaper and available at higher wattages.
 For instance, the Duromax XP13000EH puts out 13000 watts.
 In contrast, the DuroMax XP9000iH puts out 9000, but the XP9000iH costs almost twice as much.
-But a conventional generator can be more expensive over the long term because they require more fuel to power (under most conditions) and will wear out more quickly because they always run at high speed Plus, they typically are bulkier and make more noise.
-Which device you choose depends on the circumstances they’ll be used in and your priorities.
+However, a conventional generator can be more expensive over the long term because it requires more fuel to power (under most conditions) and will wear out more quickly because it always runs at high speed.
+Plus, they typically are bulkier and make more noise.
+Which device you choose depends on the circumstances in which it’ll be used and your priorities.

 Now that you know what an inverter is, you may be interested to learn its role in solar systems.
 Check out our article “How Does A Solar Generator Work?”